IBM/SpectrumScaleAutomation/README.md

-		for check: 		it can specify the component, such as -e for all checks for bulkrecall: this argument is not required for reclaim: 	it can specify the options for the reclaim command.
+		for check: 		it can specify the component, such as -e for all checks for bulkrecall: this argument is not required for reclaim: 	it can specify the options for the reclaim command. for reconcile: 	it can specify the options for the reconcile command. for test: 		it can specify the text string which is written to the log file.

 The file system name can also be defined within the launcher.sh script.
 In this case the file system name does not have to be given with call.
 If the file system name is given with the call then it takes precedence over the define file system name within the scrip.
 The file system name must either be given with the call or it must be defined within launcher script-

 The second-argument depends on the operation that is started by the launcher.
 - For backup the second argument can be the name of an independent fileset.
 If the fileset name is given as second argument then the backup operation will be performed for this fileset.
 - For storage tiering (migrate) the second argument can be the fully qualified path and file name of the policy file.
 If the policy file name is specified as second parameter is must not include blanks in the base file name.
 Altenatively the policy file name can be defined within the migrate.sh script.
 - For check the second argument can be the name of the component to be checked.
 For the check_spectrumarchive script the second argument should be set to "-e".
+- For reclaim the second argument can specify options for the `eeadm tape reclaim` command.
+- For reconcile the second argument can specify options for the `eeadm tape reconcile` command.
+- For test the second argument can specify a text string which is written to the log file.

 The following parameters can be adjusted within the launcher script: